top of page

 Learn to love the blank page!

-A seven-week sketchbook journey that returns you to the curiosity, courage and creativity of childhood.
+A richly informative, playful, inspiring and heartfelt seven week journey returning you to the curiosity, courage and creativity of childhood

 me.jpeg

-… and I’ve been teaching art to children and adults for over a decade.
-7:7 grew directly out of what I began to notice during those years.
+... and I’ve taught art to hundreds of children and adults for over a decade.
+The 7:7 Sketchbook Journey grew directly out of something I’ve noticed again and again during those years.

 Child scribble on the wall_colored pencils scribbles on a white wall made by a little kid